dcochs3/DualSlalomBracketCreator/README.md

 .csv stands for comma separated values.
 Open the example .csv file in a text editor like Notepad to see how the it is formatted.
 This might be helpful if you choose to create your own .csv file using a text editor.

-If you use Excel or Google Sheets, be sure to save the file as a .csv and not as an .xslx.
+If you use Excel or Google Sheets, be sure to save the file as a .csv and not as an .xlsx.

 # Setup
 To use this program, you must have downloaded and installed the Java SDK on your computer.